rushikeshmahajann/vaani-ai/README.md

 This is a **frontend-focused technical assignment** built for **Sarvam AI**.
 It demonstrates a browser-based AI dubbing platform (like Eleven Labs) with real-time subtitle editing and audio waveform visualization.

+Use demovideo.mp4 in root directory for demonstration purposes.

 ---

 ## 🧠 Features